havan/caminogo/tests/fixture/tmpnet/README.md

-To avoid confusion, the name was changed to `tmpnet` and its cli `tmpnetctl`. `tmpnet` is short for `temporary network` since the networks it deploys are likely to live for a limited duration in support of the development and testing of avalanchego and its related repositories.
+To avoid confusion, the name was changed to `tmpnet` and its cli `tmpnetctl`. `tmpnet` is short for `temporary network` since the networks it deploys are likely to live for a limited duration in support of the development and testing of caminogo and its related repositories.

 ## Package details